 Michael Cowan is a film and media historian, as well as a Germanist, who joined the Department of Cinematic Arts following previous appointments at McGill University and the University of St. Andrews.
-He is best known as a scholar of Weimar cinema, but has additional interests in European cinema, media history, visual culture, sensory studies and the avant-garde.
+His work has received numerous professional distinctions, including best book awards from Germany (Willy Haas Award), Italy (Limina Award) and the UK (BAFTSS); best article awards from SCMS and BAFTSS; and numerous grants and fellowships, most recently from the Humboldt Foundation.

 Rick Altman teaches courses on film sound, film genres, and narrative theory.
 In recent years he has taught courses on silent film sound and exhibition, Hollywood's conversion to sound, genre theory, the musical, the films of Rouben Mamoulian, and narrative theory.